tensorlayer/TensorLayer/README.md

 ## Design Philosophy

-As deep learning practitioners, we have been looking for a library that can serve for various development phases.
-This library is easy for beginners by offering rich neural network examples and tutorials.
-Later, its APIs can be extended to address *real-world problems* by allowing users to carefully manipulating TensorFlow.
-In the end, it is able to serve in challenging *production environments*.
-TensorLayer is a novel library that aims to satisfy development requirements throughout these phases.
+As deep learning practitioners, we have been looking for a TensorFlow wrapper library that can serve for various development phases.
+This library is easy for beginners by offering rich neural network implementations, examples and tutorials.
+Later, its APIs do not prohibit users from manipulating the low-level powerful features of TensorFlow, which is necessary in tackling real-world problems.
+In the end, the extra wrappers shall not compromise TensorFlow performance, and thus suit for production deployment.
+TensorLayer is a novel library that aims to satisfy these requirements that can occur in various phases.
 It has three key features:

-- *Simplicity* : TensorLayer lifts the low-level dataflow abstraction of TensorFlow to **high-level** deep learning modules.
+- *Simplicity* : TensorLayer lifts the low-level dataflow abstraction of TensorFlow to **high-level** layers.
 It also provides users with massive examples and tutorials to help bootstrap.
-- *Transparency* : TensorLayer provides access to the **native APIs** of TensorFlow.
-This helps users achieve flexible controls within the training engine.
+- *Flexibility* : TensorLayer APIs are transparent: it does not mask TensorFlow from users but leaving massive hooks that allow **low-level tuning**.
-- *Performance* : TensorLayer provides **zero-cost** abstraction.
-It can run on distributed and heterogeneous TensorFlow platforms with full power.
+- *Zero-cost Abstraction* : TensorLayer is able to achieve the **full performance** of TensorFlow.

 ## Negligible Overhead

 TensorLayer has negligible performance overhead.
-We benchmark classic deep learning models using TensorLayer and native TensorFlow implementations on a Titan X Pascal GPU.
+We benchmark classic deep learning models using TensorLayer and native TensorFlow on a Titan X Pascal GPU.
 Here are the training speeds of respective tasks:

 |             	| CIFAR-10      	| PTB LSTM      	| Word2Vec      	|